TanzeelAkhther/codespace/Docker/Docker basics.md

 ```
 Each container automatically gets a random ID and name created for it by Docker

-To see all running containers or not, it will display running as welll as previously stopped or exited containers
+To see all running containers or not, it will display running as well as previously stopped or exited containers
 ```
 docker ps -a
 ```